Tips for a vata-balancing lifestyle

 A vata-calming lifestyle

 We don’t talk much about lifestyle in modern society as a path to health, but it matters greatly.
-How you live and how you use your senses has a remarkable impact on how you feel.
-Sometimes very small changes, such as wearing a scarf over your head and neck on a windy day, will make a profound difference in calming vata and improving how you feel.
-But if a significant part of your lifestyle is contributing to high vata, such as a job that requires a lot of movement or travel, the healing that needs to happen is more long-term, and it will take internal work to reconnect to your priorities in life.
-Give yourself time and have patience as you work through the obstacles in your way of health.
-Take small steps and don’t try to tackle everything at once.
-Identify what is most important and start there.
+How you live and what you expose your senses to has a remarkable impact on how you feel.
+Sometimes small changes, such as wearing a scarf over your head and neck on a windy day, will make a profound difference in calming vata and improving how you feel.
+But if a significant part of your lifestyle is contributing to high vata, such as a job that requires a lot of movement or travel, the healing needed to happen is more long-term, and it'll take internal work to reconnect to your priorities in life.

 1. Create a dinacharya: Vata needs structure.
 Irregularity in regular daily activities, such as waking up, eating and sleeping, will add to vata’s light and mobile qualities and increase uncertainty and fear in your life.
 A dinacharya, or daily routine, is a simple plan for living.
 By creating a simple morning and evening routine, setting times of day for eating, working and sleeping, you’ll give vata the structured guidance it needs to thrive.

 4. Take a break from traveling: Vata is aggravated by movement, such as in planes, trains and cars.
-Enjoying a moderate amount of travel can help you explore yourself as part of the world around you, but when travel happens too frequently, you will experience vata imbalance.
+Enjoying a moderate amount of travel can help you explore yourself as part of the world around you, but when travel happens too frequently, you'll experience vata imbalance.
 When you do travel, practice abhyanga before and after and maintain your dinacharya for best results.

 Ayurveda is called “the science of life” because its teachings show you how to live at your optimum state in all levels of being.
-Ayurveda doesn’t just work with your physical body -- your mind and connection to the God of your heart also undergo healing in an Ayurvedic treatment plan.
-Many of the recommendations above work in the subtle realms, so they may seem insignificant if you are used to Western medicine, but healing happens on all levels, even if you aren’t regularly aware of it.
-Be open and allow your being to heal on all levels.
+Ayurveda doesn’t just work with your physical body — your mind and connection to the God of your heart also undergo healing in an Ayurvedic treatment plan.
+Many of the recommendations above work in the subtle realms, so they may seem insignificant if you're used to Western medicine, but healing happens on all levels, even if you aren’t regularly aware of it.

 Back to blog